anp/rapidhash/README.md

 - `rand`: Enables using the `rand` library to more securely initialise `RandomState`.
 Includes the `rand` crate dependency.
 - `rng`: Enables `RapidRng`, a fast, non-cryptographic PRNG based on rapidrng.
 Includes the `rand_core` crate dependency.
 - `unsafe`: Uses unsafe pointer arithmetic to skip some unnecessary bounds checks for a small 3-4% performance improvement.

-## How to choose your hash function

-Hash functions are not a one-size fits all.
-Benchmark your use case to find the best hash function for your needs, but here are some general guidelines on choosing a hash function:

-- `default`: Use the std lib hasher when hashing is not in the critical path, or if you need strong DoS resistance.
-- `rapidhash::fast`: You don't require any DoS resistance, and you want the fastest portable hash function available.
-- `rapidhash::quality`: You require minimal DoS resistance, and you want a fast, general purpose, portable hash function.
-- `foldhash`: You are hashing many tuples of small integers, whcih will be slightly faster with the foldhash sponge construction.
-- `gxhash`: You are hashing long byte streams on platforms with the necessary instruction sets and only care about throughput.
-You don't need memory safety, HashDoS resistance, or platform independence.

 ## Benchmarks